 A seizure, with or without fever, within 3 days after a previous dose of DTaP

-≥ 3 h of persistent, severe, inconsolable screaming or crying within 48 h after a previous dose of DTaP
+≥ 3 hours of persistent, severe, inconsolable screaming or crying within 48 hours after a previous dose of DTaP

-Collapse or shock-like state (hypotonic hyporesponsive episode) within 48 h after a previous dose of DTaP
+Collapse or shock-like state (hypotonic hyporesponsive episode) within 48 hours after a previous dose of DTaP

-Temperature of ≥ 40.5 C°, unexplained by another cause, within 48 h after a previous dose of DTaP
+Temperature of ≥ 40.5° C, unexplained by another cause, within 48 hours after a previous dose of DTaP

 For Tdap only, precautions include